Sherman5A/apple-silicon/report/report.md

-Apple announced their two year transition plan to internally-designed Apple Silicon processors, ending the use of Intel x86-64 processors, at the World Wide Developers Conference 2020 [@apple-announcement].
+Apple announced their two year transition plan to internally-designed Apple Silicon processors, ending the use of Intel x86-64 processors, at the World Wide Developers Conference (WWDC) 2020 [@apple-announcement].
 This report will explore the transition's motives and results through investigating the history and characteristics of other contemporary processor families, comparing them to Apple's M1 series.
-Information was sourced through academic reports, press releases, news articles, and the processor designer's documentation.
+Information was sourced mainly through seconday-literature, such as, academic reports, press releases, news articles.

-**RESULTS to add**

-**CONCLUSIONS to add**
+The report found a common reason for Apples's processor transitions, supply issues and dissatistication with processor performance or direction.
+Apple's move to in-house designs provides htem with control over both issues.
+Furthermore, in-house processors suit Apple's control over hardware and software, acheiving futher vertical integration.

 # Reduced Instruction Set Computers & Complex Instruction Set Computers